indicwiki-iiit/Movies/README.md

 This repository contains the details and data under TeWiki Project for Movies domain.
-You can find the detailed report [here](https://github.com/indicwiki-iiit/Movies/blob/main/report.md) You can also find the sample article [here].(https://github.com/indicwiki-iiit/Movies/blob/main/Templates/Sample Article.pdf)
+You can find the detailed report [here](https://github.com/indicwiki-iiit/Movies/blob/main/report.md) You can also find the sample article [here].(https://github.com/indicwiki-iiit/Movies/blob/main/Templates/Sample%20Article.pdf)

 ## Github Structure